metaplex-foundation/js/README.md

 await nft.masterEditionLoader.load();
 ```

 After these two promises resolve, you should have access to the `metadata`, `masterEditionAccount` and `masterEdition` properties.
 Note that if a loader fails to load the data, an error will be thrown.
-You may change that behavior by providing the `failSilently` option to the `load` method.
+You may change that behaviour by providing the `failSilently` option to the `load` method.

 ```ts
 await nft.metadataLoader.load({ failSilently: true });
 ```

-Also note that both `metadataLoader` and `masterEditionLoader` are instances of the `Loader` class which contains a bunch of helper methods.
-Here's an overview of the methods available on the `Loader` class:
+Also, note that both `metadataLoader` and `masterEditionLoader` are instances of the `Loader` class which contains a bunch of helper methods.
+Here's an overview of the methods available in the `Loader` class:

 ```ts
 class Loader<T> {